 - Regardless of the pan you choose, it will take the rolls 18 to 22 minutes to bake.
 You want the top to be browned lightly.
 You may have to center the center of the center roll for doneness.
 Cook at 2-minute increments until done in the center.

-- While cinnamon rolls are baking make the cream cheese frosting.
-See link to recipe below in the post.
+- While cinnamon rolls are baking make the cream cheese frosting (recipe here)

 - Allow cinnamon rolls to cool 3 to 5 minutes before frosting.